 It’s key for manufacturing and distribution enterprises to avoid expensive and time-consuming pitfalls when implementing new or upgrading a current ERP solution.

 Proper education and preparation, focusing on ERP requirements, will lead to a successful implementation.

 A recent blog post, along with many others, describes in greater detail the means of identifying the future state during a business process improvement project.

-Learn more about best practices for setting ERP requirements by attending Ultra’s webinar Setting ERP Requirements for Today & Tomorrow on Thursday, February 15, 2018.
+Learn more about best practices for setting ERP requirements by requesting an archive of Ultra’s webinar Setting ERP Requirements for Today & Tomorrow for a deeper dive.